Web3

 However, Web3 also faces challenges.
 Blockchains are still slower and more expensive than centralized services.
 Users must handle their own security, meaning losing a private key can be catastrophic.
 And many “decentralized” projects still rely on partially centralized components behind the scenes.

-One real-world example of Web3 principles in action is decentralized finance (DeFi).
+One real-world example of Web3 principles in action is decentralized finance (What is DeFi?What is DeFi?DeFi stands for Decentralized Finance.
+It refers to a collection of applications and platforms built on blockchain that allow people to transact without banks.Keep learning).
 Instead of using a bank or brokerage, users interact directly with protocols that let them lend, borrow, or trade assets via automated smart contracts.
 Another example is blockchain-based gaming, where items earned in one game can potentially move into another or be sold on open markets.

 A simple analogy is the difference between renting and owning.